Treatment Effect Estimation with Observational Network Data using Machine Learning: Empirical Validation

+For the sample sizes $N= 625, 1250, 2500, 5000$, we perform $1000$ simulation runs redrawing the data according to the SEM, consider $\Salg = 1$, $\KK = 5$, and $R=300$ bootstrap samples to estimate the variance in Algorithm~\ref{algo:Summary}.
+That is, we consider one split per generated dataset and consequently do not aggregate $p$-values in these simulations.
+However, the empirical analysis in Section~\ref{sect:empirical} aggregates $p$-values over $100$ datasplits.
+We estimate the nuisance functions by random forests consisting of $500$ trees with a minimal node size of $5$ and other default parameters using the \textsf{R}-package \texttt{ranger}~\citep{ranger}.
+To estimate the propensity score, we limit the depth of the trees to $2$.
+Our results for the Erd\H{o}s--R\'enyi and Watts--Strogatz networks are displayed in Figure~\ref{fig:simulation}.
+Two different panels are used to display the results for different ranges of the bias of the methods.
 For all network types and complexities, we observe the following.
-The IPW estimator incurs a substantial bias.
-This estimator is known to have a poor finite-sample performance under SUTVA due to estimated propensity scores $\eIkc$ that may be close to $0$ or $1$.
+The IPW estimator incurs some bias as can be expected because it does not account for network spillover and even under SUTVA, it is not Neyman orthogonal, which means we are not allowed to plug in machine learning estimators of nuisance functions.
+Furthermore, it is known to have a poor finite-sample performance due to estimated propensity scores $\eIkc$ that may be close to $0$ or $1$.
 The H\'ajek estimator incurs some bias because it does not adjust for observed confounding and assumes a randomized treatment instead.
 The bias of our method (denoted by ``netAIPW'' in Figure~\ref{fig:simulation}) decreases as the sample size increases.
-As the network structure becomes more complex, our method requires more observations to achieve a small bias because the data sets $\SIkc$ in~\eqref{eq:SIkc}, which are used to estimate the nuisance functions, are smaller in denser networks.
+As the dependency graph becomes more complex, our method requires more observations to achieve a small bias because the data sets $\SIkc$ in~\eqref{eq:SIkc}, which are used to estimate the nuisance functions, are smaller in denser networks.
+In terms of coverage, the two competitors perform poorly, whereas our method guarantees coverage.

-In terms of coverage, we observe poor performance of the two competitors, whereas our method guarantees coverage.
-The overcoverage of our method can be attributed to the aggregation scheme of the p-values because this aggregation scheme is known to be conservative~\citep{Meinshausen2012}.
+Simulation results involving spillover effects from second degree neighbors and misspecified spillover effects are presented in Appendix~\ref{sect:second-degree}.
+Furthermore, for a $\mathrm{Bernoulli}(1/2)$ treatment assignment and with the ``const'' Watts-Strogatz setting presented in the main paper, we found that the AIPW approach leads to variances that are of about a factor of $23$ smaller than the ones obtained with IPW.
+This suggests that AIPW is helpful in reducing the variance of IPW even in the randomized case.